UX/UI Case Study

 NeoBoard is a forward-thinking educational technology company dedicated to empowering educators and administrators to support student success, particularly for underrepresented students.
 I joined the team in May as a UI/UX design intern, focusing on developing new features for the site.
 This case study explores my role in designing NeoBoard’s user interface, specifically creating an Outreach Form, Outreach History, & Additional Support Services system to simplify navigation and enhance the user experience.

-1) While the platform offers a range of comprehensive functionalities — including a Create Outreach Form & Outreach History — these features are scattered.
+While the platform offers a range of comprehensive functionalities in the Student Outreach Form & Outreach History, these features are scattered.
 This fragmentation makes it challenging for students and instructors to quickly access and act on critical information.
+These issues lead to increased support tickets, lower customer activation rates, and slower problem resolution times.

-1) While the platform offers a range of comprehensive functionalities — including a Create Outreach Form & Outreach History — these features are scattered.
+While the platform offers a range of comprehensive functionalities in the Student Outreach Form & Outreach History, these features are scattered.
 This fragmentation makes it challenging for students and instructors to quickly access and act on critical information.
+These issues lead to increased support tickets, lower customer activation rates, and slower problem resolution times.

-2) Based on user interviews, it became clear that students want to have a fast channel to connect and access on-demand meetings with faculties, so that they can be used across classes.
+Students were struggling to have a fast connection with on-demand meetings with faculties throughout their classes.
 I realized that the lack of a standardized system for easily waiting for Outreach forms to be reviewed.
 This oftentimes causes the instructors to spend more time on reviewing students' Outreach forms.

-2) Based on user interviews, it became clear that students want to have a fast channel to connect and access on-demand meetings with faculties, so that they can be used across classes.
+Students were struggling to have a fast connection with on-demand meetings with faculties throughout their classes.
 I realized that the lack of a standardized system for easily waiting for Outreach forms to be reviewed.
 This oftentimes causes the instructors to spend more time on reviewing students' Outreach forms.

 Research - User Interviews

-Since we are designing for students & educators, our team conducted 8 interviews with students & instructors from a diverse range of schools, learning and teaching various subjects to gain a deep understanding of the instructors' workflows and challenges.
-Below are some key takeaways from these user interviews that informed the design of the Student Outreach form, Outreach history, & Additional Support Services.
+Since we are designing for students, teachers, administrators, & educators, I conducted 10+ interviews from a diverse range of schools, learning and teaching various subjects to gain a deep understanding of the users' workflows and challenges.
+Below are some takeaways from these user interviews that informed the design of the Student Outreach form, Outreach history, & Additional Support Services.

 Pain Points